FAIR Estate & Probate Guide

 What probate appraisal work is actually solving

-Probate is not just a general valuation exercise.
-The appraisal becomes part of the estate record, helps the executor inventory property accurately, and gives counsel or tax advisors a defensible basis for the next filing or distribution step.
+Probate is not a general valuation exercise.
+The appraisal becomes part of the estate record and helps the executor organize property accurately.

 • Executors need a clean inventory of art, antiques, jewelry, books, silver, and other personal property that may be too valuable or specialized for informal estimates.